accela673/CapyGUI/README.md

 # Final exam project COM 21a

-Сode with GUI that batch edits images in a folder
+Сode with GUI that batch edits all images in a folder